Abigale001/crawlLyrics/README.md

 # crawlLyrics
-This is a simple crawler to get lyrics from netease-music.
+This is a simple python crawler to get lyrics from netease-music.
 ONLY for CHINESE songs.

 It's my first time to code a crawler.
 So if you have any questions, please contact me to learn together.